AerialRobotics-IITK/aruco_detection_gazebo/README.md

 `roslaunch gazebo_ros empty_world.launch world_name:=$(pwd)/Tools/sitl_gazebo/worlds/iris.world`

 `no_sim=1 make posix_sitl_default gazebo`

 ### Time to detect Aruco now

-The calibration data which we got during calibration the camera calibration in gazebo ; Now create a .yaml file and insert that data into it .
+The calibration data which we got during calibrating the camera in gazebo ; Now create a .yaml file and insert that data into it .
 Backup the head_camera.yaml file of the usb_camera (@ ~/.ros/camera_info) and replace the newly created file with the name head_camera.yaml.

 goto `catkin_ws/src/aruco_ros/kinetic/devel/aruco_ros/launch/single.launch` and change line 13
 in it with this code.